ItzEnigma/avr-projects/README.md

 # Introduction

-#### This Repo contains various projects and applications based on ATmega32 microcontroller and their corresponding web-applications.
+#### This Repo contains various projects and applications based on the ATmega32 microcontroller and their corresponding web applications.
-Smart Home Project using ATmega32 drivers and web-application.
+Smart Home Project using ATmega32 drivers and web application.
 In addition to implementing various experiments such as Logic Analyzer & Oscilloscope, ... **further details and the code are in the below links**
 #### [Smart Home](https://github.com/ItzEnigma/avr-projects/tree/main/Smart%20Home)
 #### [AVR Experiments](https://github.com/ItzEnigma/avr-projects/tree/main/Experiments)
 ---
 # 1-Smart Home project

-A GUI based smart home that enable the user to monitor and control his home remotely using web-application and only one microcontroller _(ATmega32)_.
+A GUI-based smart home that enables the user to monitor and control his home remotely using a web application and only one microcontroller _(ATmega32)_.
 The smart home implemented has various features for both automatic and manual control (remotely).

 # 2-Computer Interface Experiments

-Implementing various experiments with ATmega32 microcontroller and using a web-application for visualization and control.
+Implementing various experiments with ATmega32 microcontroller and using a web application for visualization and control.

 - SW Debugger
 - Wave Generator